paralleldrive/cuid2/README.md

 ## Why?

 Modern web applications have different requirements than applications written in the early days of GUID (globally unique identifiers) and UUIDs (universally unique identifiers).
-Our modern unique identifiers have a stricter list of requirements that cannot all be satisfied by any existing version of the GUID/UUID specifications.
-In particular, Cuid2 aims to provide stronger uniqueness guarantees than any existing GUID or UUID implementation.
+In particular, Cuid2 aims to provide stronger uniqueness guarantees than any existing GUID or UUID implementation and protect against leaking any information about the data being referenced, or the system that generated the id.

 Cuid2 is the next generation of Cuid, which has been used in thousands of applications for over a decade with no confirmed collision reports.
 The changes in Cuid2 are significant and could potentially disrupt the many projects that rely on Cuid, so we decided to create a replacement library and id standard, instead.
 Cuid is now deprecated in favor of Cuid2.